aubreymoore/coconut-palm-status-on-Guam/notes/FIA-survey-results.md

 # Using FIA Survey Data to Track Changes in Island-wide Tree Populations

 I attempted to estimate changes in island-wide populations of *Cocos nucifera* and *Cycas micronesica* between the two FIA survey reports currently available.
 My results are shown in the two figures below.

 After generating these figures, it became obvious that I needed to look at the raw data instead of the crunched data in the survey reports.
+Then I remembered that I had already done change analysis with FIA data several years ago.
+Code and data are in [this GitHub repository](https://github.com/aubreymoore/SQLite-database-for-Guam-Forest-Inventory) and results are shown in Figure 3, below.